 All along Broadway in downtown Manhattan there are historic markers for each of the parades that have taken place over the years.
+These plaques are inlaid into the actual sidewalks on either side of New York’s most famous avenue: Broadway.
 The first parade took place in October 1886, and the most recent in February 2012.

 Ticker Tape History